 There seems to be a debate as to whether, in fact, gratitude can be considered a virtue.
 Tudge and colleagues (2015) argue that yes, gratitude is a virtue, because it is a disposition; a wish to repay, in some way, for a kindness that was done or a gift that was given.
 They suggest that a grateful person can be said to have the virtue of gratitude.

-According to Tudge, Freitas and O’Brien (2015) a virtue can be defined as an acquired disposition, or characteristic, of the individual to ‘do good’ or in other words,
+According to Tudge and colleagues (2015) a virtue can be defined as an acquired disposition, or characteristic, of the individual to ‘do good’ or in other words,

 “a persisting and reliable disposition to behave in a morally praiseworthy manner” (p.
 284).